Lead-time & Latest News Page

 After you have performed step #1 above and you want to proceed with a formal written contract, you can e-mail me a digital copy of the chart you filled out with some digital photos of your house for my review and confirmation to see if there are any complication or something you may have overlooked.
 It is helpful to list these details with your e-mail:

 (1) Rough measure of your horizontal roof lines that requires gutters and downspouts.
-No need for exact measurements.
-Taking measurements from the ground with a tape measure is all I do when doing an on-site quote.
-I loosely list downspout lengths rounding it off to the nearest foot # in even numbers like 8, 10, 12, 14.
+No need for exact measurements, but it is best to make sure they are as much or more, so there are no added cost to worry about.
+Taking measurements from the ground with a measure wheel is all I do when writing up an on-site quote.
+I list downspout lengths rounding it off to the nearest even foot; like 8, 10, 12, 14.

 (2) What type of metal you want me to use: aluminum or copper?